Myles Standish: Legacy

 Standish's true-life role in defending Plymouth Colony and the sometimes brutal tactics that he employed were largely obscured by the fictionalized character created by Henry Wadsworth Longfellow in his narrative poem The Courtship of Miles Standish.
 Historian Tudor Jenks wrote that Longfellow's book had "no claim to be considered other than a pleasant little fairystory, and as an entirely misleading sketch of men and matters in old Plymouth."
 However, the book elevated Standish to the level of folk hero in Victorian America.
-In late 19th century Duxbury, the book generated a movement to build monuments in Standish's honor, a beneficial by-product of which was increased tourism to the town.
+In late 19th century Duxbury, the book generated a movement to build monuments in Standish's honor, a beneficial byproduct of which was increased tourism to the town.

 The first of these monuments was the largest.
 The cornerstone was laid for the Myles Standish Monument in Duxbury in 1872, with a crowd of ten thousand people attending the ceremonies.
 It was finished in 1898, the third tallest monument to an individual in the United States.
 It is surpassed only by the first dedicated Washington Monument (178 feet) in Baltimore, Maryland (finished in 1829) and the Washington Monument (555 feet) in Washington, D.C. (dedicated in 1885).
 The top of the monument is 116 ft overall, and at the top stands a 14 foot statue of Standish.

 A second, smaller monument was placed over the alleged site of Standish's grave in 1893.
 Two exhumations of Standish's remains were undertaken in 1889 and 1891 to determine the location of his resting place.
 A third exhumation took place in 1930 to place his remains in a hermetically sealed chamber beneath the gravesite monument.
 His burial site is located in Myles Standish Burial Ground in Duxbury.

 The site of Standish's house reveals only a slight depression in the ground where the cellar hole was, but it is now a small park owned and maintained by the town of Duxbury.
 Standish, Maine is named for him, as well as the neighborhood of Standish, Minneapolis.
 At least two forts were named after him: an earthen fort on Plymouth's Saquish Neck built during the American Civil War, and a larger cement fort built on Lovells Island in Boston Harbor in 1895.
 Both forts are now abandoned.
 Camp Myles Standish in nearby Taunton was also named for him.

 Myles Standish State Forest is located in the towns of Plymouth and Carver in southeastern Massachusetts, approximately 45 miles (70 km) south of Boston.
 It is the largest publicly owned recreation area in this part of Massachusetts, and is managed by the Department of Conservation and Recreation (DCR).
 Myles Standish Hall is a dormitory at Boston University, originally constructed as the Myles Standish Hotel in 1925.
+In 2024, Boston University removed Standish's name from the building, citing his brutality.

-In 2020, Chorley in Lancashire was due to commemorate 400 years of Myles Standish's Pilgrim journey, however many elements of its planned year were postponed due to the COVID-19 outbreak.
+In 2020, Chorley in Lancashire commemorated 400 years of Myles Standish's Pilgrim journey.
+However, many elements of its planned year were postponed due to the COVID-19 outbreak.